alvinpolardog/EE6470_hw2_TLM_gaussian_blur/report.md

 for transfering information between the testbench and GaussFilter, after calculating a full row of pixel similar to in HW1, the results are converted into a 4 byte integer and travels through the o_result FIFO channel before being sent back to the testbench again through the data_ptr.

+##
+##

+#### Overall Architecture
+The overall connection in HW2 is identical to Lab4, albeit with the information being transfered more similar to that of HW1.

+The testbench sends a single row at a time through its initiator sockets, with the destination address set to the GaussFilter module.
+The SimpleBus intercepts the transaction, route it toward the GaussFilter, and map the address into the local offset.
+The local offset is then used to provide the correct context for the information that is to be send back to the testbench, such as either the output result or the number of results available in the buffer.

+After receiving all the rows of the target image back from GaussFilter, the entire bitmap along with the header is then sent to the virtual memory through two individual transactions.
+Finally the memory is dumped to out.bmp.

+##
+##

 Original Image: